dhivya-211/Power_Bi/README.md

 # Power_Bi
+AtliQ Grands owns multiple five-star hotels across India.
+They have been in the hospitality industry for the past 20 years.
+In this Project they has been provided with sample data and a mock-up dashboard to work on the following task.
+Create the metrics according to the metric list.
-"Through this project, I gained knowledge and skills in:
+Through this project, I gained knowledge and skills in:
 - Researching and creating Key Performance Indicators (KPIs) for the Hospitality Industry, specifically Average Daily Rate (ADR) and Revenue Per Available Room (RevPAR)
 - Mastering DAX (Data Analysis Expressions) for effective data analysis
 - Creating calculated columns to enhance data insights